How to Prepare for Fall and Winter Storms

 Preparation:

 2. Emergency Kit: Prepare an emergency kit with essentials like canned food, water, first-aid supplies, and flashlights.
+Don’t forget to include important documents, medications, extra batteries, and hygiene products in waterproof containers.
+If you have pets, set aside food and supplies for them as well.

 Survival:

 2. Stay Informed: Keep a battery-powered radio to stay updated on weather conditions.
+Make sure your phone is fully charged before the storm, and have power banks ready in case of extended outages.

 3. Safe Shelter: Stay in a safe space, away from windows and glass doors that could shatter.
+If you live in a flood-prone area, identify higher ground in advance where you can move quickly if needed.
+Consider keeping valuables and electronics in waterproof bags.

 Scenario 2: High Winds